REDl3east/qrtool/README.md

 ### command line options:

 -t, --input-text INPUT (Input should also be obtained via stdin.
 If this option is absent, then it will grab data from stdin.)
 -z, --error-correction-level [LOW | MEDIUM | QUARTILE | HIGH | L | M | Q | H]
 -m, --mask [0 | 1 | 2 | 3 | 4 | 5 | 6 | 7] (If this option is absent, then the mask is automatically selected.)
--i, --boost-ecc (Will increase the error correction level if needed.)
+-a, --boost-ecc (Will increase the error correction level if needed.)
 -n, --version-max-range (1-40) (If absent, set to 1.)
 -x, --version-min-range (1-40) (If absent, set to 40.)

 -o, --output (Input can be outputted to an image file (png, jpeg, etc) or if this option is absent, then it will be outputted to stdout.
 If -e is absent, then the extension is inferred from the given string.
-If no extension is found, then it is set to a default.)
+If no extension is found, then it is set to a default, probably PPM6.)
 -e, --extension [PNG | JPEG | etc] (Extension of the file.
 Use this without -o option and the binary data will be outputted to stdout.)
 -f, --foreground [HEX | RGB() | RGBA()]
 -b, --background [HEX | RGB() | RGBA()]

+-s, --scale (The scale of the outputted qr code.
+Cannot have --size option)
+-s, --size  (Cannot have --scale option)
--v, --view (View the image in a window without saving it in any way.)
+-v, --verify  (View the image in a window without saving it in any way.
+Pressing 's' will save then quit, and 'q' will quit?)
--s, --scale (The scale of the outputted qr code.)
--w, --width
--h, --height
--b, --border (The border type.)
--c, --border-color (The border color.)
--p, --padding-outer (The padding for outside the border.)
-    --padding-inner (The padding for inside the border.)
--t, --title

 ### Thoughts

 * Give stdin a maximum
+* Have a batch option for multiple text input.